Animal Research Review Panel Guideline 10

-- Avoid prolonged exposure to the light (ie more than 2 minutes).
+- avoid prolonged exposure to the light (i.e. more than two minutes);

-- Use a light with a narrow beam.
+- use a light with a narrow beam; and

 - Use the trapping method with the least impact.

-- Whenever possible, avoid trapping at times of the year when animals may be susceptible to greater stress, such as during breeding seasons or droughts.
+- Whenever possible, avoid trapping at times of the year when animals may be susceptible to greater stress, such as during breeding seasons or extreme heat or cold.
 If animals are breeding, minimise their time in traps by checking more frequently and releasing pregnant or lactating females as a matter of priority.

-- Select the type of trap which is appropriate to the species being targeted.
+- Select the type of trap that is appropriate to the species being targeted.

-- Ensure all traps are in good working order and checked immediately prior to use.
+- Ensure all traps are in good working order, cleaned and checked immediately prior to use.

 - Limit the number of traps set per field worker to that which can be cleared in two hours.

-- At any one site, unless justified otherwise, limit trapping periods to no more than four consecutive nights with a minimum of three nights between trapping periods to avoid continually trapping the same individuals.
+- At any one site, unless otherwise justified, limit trapping periods to no more than four consecutive nights with a minimum of three nights between trapping periods to avoid continually trapping the same individuals.